 The primary purpose of our residential campus is to develop and maintain an atmosphere that promotes academic, personal, and social growth.
 Working with students, the College assumes the responsibility for standards of occupancy and the proper care of the residence halls.
-All on-campus housing is supervised by professional staff members and student resident assistants under the supervision of the Associate Dean of Students.
+All on-campus housing is supervised by professional staff members and student resident assistants under the supervision of the Director of Residential Life.

 In compliance with section 504 of the Rehabilitation Act of 1973, as Amended, and with the Americans with Disabilities Act of 1990 (ADA), Kalamazoo College recognizes that qualified students who have diagnosed or identified learning, physical, and emotional disabilities are entitled to the same benefits from the educational programs of the College.
 Kalamazoo College is committed to making every effort to providing reasonable accommodations, unless that imposes an undue hardship or burden.
 The Associate Dean of Students and the student will work together to negotiate and ensure appropriate accommodations that will work for the student.
 Cost associated with diagnosis, evaluation, and testing is the responsibility of the student, except in cases of severe financial need demonstrated to, and upon recommendation of, the Associate Dean of Students.